joarreola/ETAMessages/README.md

     - Remove pre-comments code.
     - Re-enable an error print().

+    - Start and Stop upload activity indicator in upload().

   - Uploading.swift - New
   	Manage mobile mode behavior, with localUser and single packet